 - 1 large egg

-- 1 teaspoon pure vanilla extract
+- ½ tablespoon pure vanilla extract

-- 1/2 teaspoon pure almond extract
+- ½ teaspoon pure almond extract

-- Drizzle the glaze on the cooled muffins and allow it to set before serving.
+- Let the glaze set before serving.